BradenPeele/DOSBox-CommandTail-FileProcessing/README.md

+testFile.TXT is an example of how an input file will need to be formatted

 -the program first gets the filename and a numeral from the command tail -input file and output file will be opened
 -the input file contains a name followed by a numeral